secretstartups/handbook/blog/unfiltered/index.html.md

 title: "GitLab Unfiltered blog handbook"
 ---

-# Why we are discontinued the GitLab Unfiltered Blog
+# Why we discontinued the GitLab Unfiltered Blog

 ## GitLab is no longer publishing to the Unfiltered blog